My Needle Biopsy Experience

 Guided by a CT scanner to ensure that no arteries are in the way, a needle biopsy is conducted much as the name implies: a needle is inserted directly into the lung.
 The CT scanner is used to line up the location of the tumor and the outer skin is marked.
 A local anesthetic such as lidocaine is used to numb the skin and the muscle tissue around the area of insertion.
 This may require several small injections prior to the biopsy.
 Then the needle is inserted directly into the lung where the tumor is located.

 In my case, the tumor was located close to the front of my lung, so the needle was guided between my ribs and I was able to watch.
 This involved leaving what appeared to be a long tube extending from my chest while another device was inserted for collection.
 Several samples were taken through the very narrow needle before it was removed.
 After the samples were completed, the needle was quickly and easily removed.

-You can read more about Jeffrey’s biopsy and pneumothorax experience by clicking here.
+Read more about Jeffrey's biopsy and pneumothorax experience.